 CDARS Frequently Asked Questions

-CDARS is one of the safest and smartest investment vehicles for investors looking to protect their large-dollar investments while earning CD-level returns.
+CDARS is one of the safest, smartest vehicles for investors looking to protect their large-dollar deposits while earning CD-level returns.
 CDs placed through CDARS offer:

-- Possible relief from ongoing collateralization—because CDARS deposits are eligible for FDIC protection, you may not need to perform the time-consuming tasks of continually collateralizing your deposits and tracking changing collateral values on a recurring basis ; 2
+- relief from ongoing collateralization—because CDARS deposits are eligible for FDIC protection, you can eliminate ongoing collateral tracking;

-- The ability to have yo ur funds available to support lending initiatives that strengthen the local community.3
+- the ability to have the amount of your deposit available to support lending initiatives that strengthen the local community.1

 How can deposits greater than the standard FDIC insurance maximum ($250,000) be insured by the FDIC?

 The standard FDIC insurance maximum is $250,000 per insured capacity, per bank.
-So, you can run around to multiple institutions to deposit your funds to receive the same coverage you can access using CDARS or you can place your large-dollar deposit with us, a member of the CDARS Network.
-Your deposit is divided into smaller amounts and placed with other CDARS Network members, each an FDIC-insured institution.
+To protect a larger deposit, you could run around to multiple institutions to deposit your funds, or you could require a bank to collateralize your deposit and track changing collateral values on an ongoing basis.
+Alternatively, you can have us place your large-dollar deposit using CDARS.
+Your deposit is divided into smaller amounts and placed with other institutions that use CDARS, each an FDIC-insured institution.
 Then, those member institutions issue CDs in amounts under $250,000, so that your deposit is eligible for FDIC insurance at each member bank.
-By working directly with us, you can access coverage from many (and receive just one regular statement from us).
+By working directly with us, you can access coverage from many institutions while receiving a single regular statement.

 Who has custody of my funds?

 Funds placed through CDARS are deposited only into FDIC-insured banks.
-We act as custodian for your CDARS deposits, and the subcustodian for CDARS deposits is The Bank of New York Mellon (BNY Mellon), the largest custodian in the world.
-4
+We act as custodian for your CDARS deposits, and the subcustodian for CDARS deposits is the Bank of New York Mellon (BNY Mellon).

 Unique to CDARS, you as a depositor can obtain a confirmation of records maintained by BNY Mellon as subcustodian to reconcile those records with the statements received from us.
 At any time, as often as desired, you as a depositor can obtain a certified statement from BNY Mellon that confirms the exact amount of your CDs, including principal balance and accrued interest, for each FDIC-insured institution that issues a CD through CDARS.